alphagov/govuk-rfcs/rfc-086-draft-stack-rummager.md

 4][rummager-adr-4]), as the process of populating this index does not involve fetching draft content from the Publishing API.

-Missing draft content makes the draft stack less useful.
-Previewing pages that use rummager for some of the data won't give an accurate representation of what the page would look like if the relevant content is published.
+Having some way of including draft content in the responses from Rummager on the draft stack would make the draft stack more useful.
+Previewing pages that use Rummager for some of the data won't give an accurate representation of what the page would look like if the relevant content is published.

 ## Proposal